The Cm chord on the guitar

 • Cm11 (root, b7, 9, 11)

-A great example is Roxanne.
-As an acoustic version, the first chord of the verse works well using a Cm shape.
+A great example is Roxanne by The Police.
+In an acoustic version, the first chord of the verse works well as a Cm shape.

-The only actual open position Cm chord I know of in a song is Creepin In by Norah Jones.
+The only true open-position Cm chord I’ve come across in a song is in Creepin’ In by Norah Jones.

-Out of all the contradictions the guitar brings, this is my favorite.
+Of all the contradictions the guitar presents, the Cm shape is my favourite.

 Guitar chords